luszczewskakasia/spatial_data_app/docs/source/index.rst

 Getting started
 ===============

-To run the app you need to download ``\app`` folder from github repository to which link is below.
+To run the app you need to download ``src\app`` folder from github repository to which link is below.
 Then install all the requirements from ``requirements.txt`` file by doing the following:::

    pip install -r requirements.txt

-Finally, run ``website.py`` and it generates the link which allows ou to open the app in the browser.
+Finally, run ``app.py`` and it generates the link which allows ou to open the app in the browser.
+The explanation of each function can be found at Github repository below each function in docstrings.

 Links
 ==================